EpsilonSolutions/netscaler-command-reference/docs/cmp/cmp-parameter/cmp-parameter.md

 Compression enabled/disabled at back-end server.

 <b>heurExpiry</b>
-Heuristic basefile expiry.NOTE: This attribute is deprecated.Deprecating delta action in cmp policies
+Heuristic basefile expiry.

 <b>heurExpiryThres</b>
 Threshold compression ratio for heuristic basefile expiry, multiplied by 100.
-For example, to set the threshold ratio to 1.25, specify 125.NOTE: This attribute is deprecated.Deprecating delta action in cmp policies
+For example, to set the threshold ratio to 1.25, specify 125.

 <b>heurExpiryHistWt</b>
 For heuristic basefile expiry, weightage to be given to historical delta compression ratio, specified as percentage.
-For example, to give 25% weightage to historical ratio (and therefore 75% weightage to the ratio for current delta compression transaction), specify 25.NOTE: This attribute is deprecated.Deprecating delta action in cmp policies
+For example, to give 25% weightage to historical ratio (and therefore 75% weightage to the ratio for current delta compression transaction), specify 25.

 <b>minResSize</b>
 Smallest response size, in bytes, to be compressed.